 Moringa Young Plants & Seeds.

-The ideal soil temperature for Moringa seed germination is 25 to 30°C and the germination time ranges between 14 and 30 days.
+The ideal soil temperature for Moringa seed germination is 25 to 30°C, the germination rate is about 80% and the germination time ranges between 14 and 30 days.